What is an Asset Protection Trust?

 Also Read: Hashtags and Trademarks

 An asset protection trust is one of these strategies that both businesses and individuals can use to shield valuable properties from creditors.
-It allows for debts to be settled on favorable terms for both parties without the need to spend time and money in costly litigations.
+It allows for debts to be settled on favorable terms for both parties (grantor and beneficiary) without the need to spend time and money in costly litigations.

 This strategy’s regulatory requirements are complex.
 For starters, it is irrevocable.
 It also includes a spendthrift clause, which is a provision in a trust that limits the ability of the beneficiary to transfer rights to future payments to a third party.
 It is used to protect the beneficiary both from themselves and from creditors.